pr0x7/memory-framework-for-LLMs/README.md

 - `CLASSIFIER_MODEL_NAME`: The OpenAI model used for classifying user input (default: "gpt-3.5-turbo").
 - `MEMORY_CREATOR_MODEL_NAME`: The OpenAI model used for creating memories from user input (default: "gpt-3.5-turbo").

-## Contributing

-We welcome contributions to improve Reminisc and expand its capabilities.
-Please open an issue for suggestions or bug reports, or submit a pull request for code contributions.

-Priority areas for contributions:

-- Packaging: Convert this framework into a distributable Python package.
-- LLM Integrations: Integrate additional language models for generating responses.
-- Vector Database Support: Expand support for various vector databases for memory storage and retrieval.
-- User-Controlled Memory: Allow users to instruct the assistant to remember or forget information and manage memories.
-- Memory Consolidation and Updating: Implement mechanisms for consolidating and updating memories to improve response relevance and coherence.